 A shift in working patterns implies a changed information risk landscape

-In a post COVID-19 crisis world, it is obvious that a significant number of employees who used to work from the office will telework more frequently.
-It has largely proven feasible during the crisis.
+In a post-COVID-19 crisis world, a significant number of employees worked from the office.
+It is obvious that nowadays, they will have to telework more frequently.
+It has been largely proven feasible during the crisis.
 However, companies have to adapt.
 The good thing is that they will probably spend less on facilities.
 But they will have to spend more on remote-work IT and security capabilities.

 However, having at least some employees working remotely is not new.
-The shift away from traditional network perimeter security began years ago, thanks to cloud solutions, easy to deploy and to manage, and enabling swift responses to business demands.
-So even before the pandemic, organizations had to figure out ways to manage the security of their businesses considering such things as untrusted networks, unmanaged computers, partially outsourcing their business operations and their security, coping with data privacy laws and security standards…
+The shift away from traditional network perimeter security began years ago due to cloud solutions.
+It was easy to deploy and to manage and it enabled swift responses to business demands.
+So even before the pandemic, organizations had to figure out ways to manage their businesses’security.
+To do so they had to consider untrusted networks, unmanaged computers, to partially outsource their business operations and their security, and to copy with data privacy laws and security standards…

-So actually, the COVID-19 has not forced new working patterns, but it has dramatically accelerated 2 existing trends: Work-From-Home and reliance on Cloud Services.
+Actually, the COVID-19 has not forced new working patterns.
+Nevertheless, it has dramatically accelerated 2 existing trends: Work-From-Home and reliance on Cloud Services.